preritdas/allocator/README.md

   - Notice of positions unallocated
 - Account summary
   - Portfolio type (moderate, etc.)
+  - Account multiplier, and information on how it's impacting your account
   - Account market value (equity)
   - Each position (including untracked positions) with lifetime unrealized gains and total market value